 - Assisting with book making or book repair

 - Offering to be included on the canteen or uniform roster

 - Sharing special skills in a mentor program

 - Joining the committee of a fundraising event

 The Parents Club is a sub-committee of our School Council and consists of a group of school parents who wish to work together for the welfare and interests of all children at the school.
 All parents are automatically included as members of the Parent Club, however attendance at meetings is optional.
-All parents are welcome to attend meetings and participate in the School Council sub-committees.
+All parents are welcome to attend meetings and participate in this and other School Council sub-committees.
 The Parents Club provides parents with the opportunity to meet and discuss educational and welfare issues affecting the children.
 This is an excellent way for new parents to become involved in the School community.

 The broad aims of the Parents Club are to:

 - Provide teachers and pupils with additional aids and amenities to those provided by the Department of Education and Training

 - Co-operate with the School Council to promote the welfare of the school